Special 2 Day Course for Physical Therapists

-Day 1 will be taught by Michael Moore and will focus on applying PNF principles and techniques for the patient who is ready to transfer from passive intervention to patient active therapist guided techniques.
+Day 1 will focus on applying PNF principles and techniques for the patient who is ready to transfer from passive intervention to patient active therapist guided techniques.
 You will develop skills in leveraging the patients neuromuscular system to give them the ability to change their own symptoms preparing for self directed exercise.

-Day 2 will be taught by Tim Fearon and will focus on the transition from Day 1's activities to truly patient directed activities for management of their own symptoms enabling them to drive towards independence
+Day 2 will will focus on the transition from Day 1's activities to truly patient directed activities for management of their own symptoms enabling them to drive towards independence

 Michael J. Moore, PT received his Physical Therapy degree from the University of California, San Francisco.
 He completed the six-month course in Proprioceptive Neuromuscular Facilitation Kaiser Foundation Rehabilitation Center in Vallejo, California.
 He also completed the two-year Norwegian Level I Mobilization Residency in Norway.

 He is a faculty member of the Folsom Physical Therapy Long-term Course and has taught numerous short courses on the evaluation and treatment of musculoskeletal disorders.

 Michael is one of the eight founding fellows of the American Academy of Orthopaedic Manual Physical Therapists.

 Since 2001, Michael has had an appointment as a volunteer guest lecturer with the University of California at Davis, Division of Pain Medicine.
 More recently he has been involved with that division as a clinical instructor.